 1. Symptom improvement

-• Decreased depression, anxiety, pain, fatigue, stress and stress associated with illness
+- Decrease in depression, anxiety, pain, fatigue, Stress and burdens associated with illness

 2. Improvement of biological markers